aaronortiz/AlgorithmPractice/python/othello/readme.txt

         3. Place a piece in one of the corners (USUALLY THE BEST MOVE)

-    We could store all 4 rotations and 2 mirrors every time there is an opportunity to learn...but that would grow the strategy datastructure by powers of 16.
+    We could store all 4 rotations and 2 mirrors every time there is an opportunity to learn...but that would grow the strategy data structure by powers of 16.

     In order to reduce the burden of memory space and processing time we will